Pantonym/DV300_Term1/README.md

 * Change the crafting functionality to not use the recipe and ingredients tables, but to use a JoinTable function to create a combination of the two to allow for immediate access to information without the need for promises.
 * Implement the ability for users to craft unique recipes that they make themselves.
 * We would also like to make the website completely responsive.
+* Experience points can be added per crafted item, and the more experience you have the more items you can purchase on the marketplace.
+* Administrator can see how much stock is left in the marketplace, as well as a limited stock for the marketplace.

 <!-- Final Outcome -->
 ## Final Outcome